ngandlau/learning/readme.md

+# :speech_balloon: Gearning in Public

+This readme & repository contains some of my learnings related to software engineering, data engineering, and data science.
+It primarly acts as a reference sheet that I myself come back to every once in a while.

 ## Copy-Paste Faktor

 When writing code, it can be helpful to ask yourself **"how well is the function I'm implementing copy-paste-able?"**.